 He also made two fifties in county cricket, and it was at Essex where he gained most success — although he is perhaps best remembered for hitting the winning boundary on the second day of a Natwest Trophy semi-final against Glamorgan in 1997 when play had been suspended the day before because of bad light, with Mark Ilott and Robert Croft having an on-field confrontation seen on BBC TV.

 In all he played 306 first class matches, scored 67 test runs at an average of 6.09 and 1,645 first class runs at an average of 8.14, and bowled 3,124 deliveries in tests and 58,448 first class at averages of 33.56 and 30.54 respectively.
 He took ten wickets in nine county games, and his best county figures were eight for 93.

-Peter was the architect of the Essex Cricket Academy which, in its first three years, produced six county cricketers, including opener Alistair Cook who scored a century in his England test debut and is a key member of the current side.
+Peter was the architect of the Essex Cricket Academy which, in its first three years, produced six county cricketers, including opener Sir Alistair Cook who scored a century in his England test debut and became one of the world's best batsmen.

 He was also lead tutor on the England and Wales Cricket Board Level IV elite coaching programme and a specialist coach for the England under 17 and 19 squads.

-He left the Essex Academy in 2005 to work with a global outsourcing company, but has since turned his attention to applying elite sports coaching skills to business environments.
+He left the Essex Academy in 2005 to work with a global outsourcing company, and turned his attention to applying elite sports coaching skills to business environments.

-He has solid experience in business training and individual coaching, which make his blend of skills of great value to any organisation wishing to improve their individual and collective performance
+His solid experience in business training and individual coaching made his blend of skills of great value to any organisation wishing to improve their individual and collective performance.

 He was the England and Wales Cricket Board national lead spin coach from 2009-19, spending most of his time working with talented youngsters on the England pathway, but coach education also played a key role in his work.